-Notification Written Notice to Parents: Parent will receive notice of the penalties for failing to comply with Georgia attendance laws Written Notice to Students: Students will receive notice of penalties for failing to comply with Georgia attendance laws After two attempts by the school to obtain signature of receip mail.
-A copy of parent/guardian and student signature will b Phone Call: Parent will receive a phone call from the school parent of the importance of regular school attendance.
-The p school counselor to discuss attendance issues as appropriate.
-Letter: Parent will receive a letter from the school explaining reminding the parent of the importance of regular attendance.
-After two reasonable attempts to notify the parent/guardian, occurrence of five unexcused days of absences without respon receipt requested, or first-class mail.
-Meeting: Parent will be contacted and an Attendance Suppo can be provided to facilitate improved attendance.
-Students 1 deemed appropriate by the AST chairperson.
-An Attendance Letter: Parent will receive a letter from the school explaining reminding the parent of the importance of regular attendance.
+Unexcused Absences Notification Beginning of School Year OR Upon Enrollment Written Notice to Parents: Parent will receive notice of the school attendance policy along with the consequences and penalties for failing to comply with Georgia attendance laws at the beginning of the school year.
+Written Notice to Students: Students will receive notice of the school attendance policy along with the consequences and penalties for failing to comply with Georgia attendance laws at the beginning of the school year.
+After two attempts by the school to obtain signature of receipt, a copy will be sent via certified, return receipt, or first class mail.
+A copy of parent/guardian and student signature will be kept on file for the remainder of the school year.
+Phone Call: Parent will receive a phone call from the school indicating the number of unexcused absences and reminding the parent of the importance of regular school attendance.
+The parent will be encouraged to meet with the son or daughter's school counselor to discuss attendance issues as appropriate.
+5 Letter: Parent will receive a letter from the school explaining the student has missed 5 unexcused days of school and reminding the parent of the importance of regular attendance.
+After two reasonable attempts to notify the parent/guardian, or other person who has control or charge of a child of the occurrence of five unexcused days of absences without response, the school system will send such notice via certified, return receipt requested, or first-class mail.
+7 Meeting: Parent will be contacted and an Attendance Support Team (AST) meeting will be scheduled to discuss supports that can be provided to facilitate improved attendance.
+Students 10 years and older may participate in the AST meetings, as deemed appropriate by the AST chairperson.
+An Attendance Contract will be developed by the AST Team.
+10 Letter: Parent will receive a letter from the school explaining the student has missed 10 unexcused days of school and reminding the parent of the importance of regular attendance.
 After two reasonable attempts to notify the parent/guardian, or other person who has control or charge of a child of the second occurrence of five unexcused days of absences without response, the school system will send such notice via certified, return receipt requested, or first-class mail.
 Certified Letter: Parent will receive a certified letter from the school informing them a court referral is being made with the Juvenile Court of Rabun County once the 10 th unexcused absence has occurred and been validated as unexcused.
 Juvenile Court Referral: Parent will be notified by local law enforcement of the date and time to appear in court.
-15+ Letter: Parent will receive a letter from the school explaining the student has missed 15 days of school and reminding the (and at each parent of the importance of regular attendance. occurrence After two reasonable attempts to notify the parent/guardian, or other person who has control or charge of a child of the third of 5 occurrence of five unexcused days of absences without response, the school system will send such notice via certified, return unexcused receipt requested, or first-class mail. absences) A letter will be sent at each additional occurrence of 5 unexcused absences.
+15+ (and at each occurrence of 5 unexcused absences) Letter: Parent will receive a letter from the school explaining the student has missed 15 days of school and reminding the parent of the importance of regular attendance.
+After two reasonable attempts to notify the parent/guardian, or other person who has control or charge of a child of the third occurrence of five unexcused days of absences without response, the school system will send such notice via certified, return receipt requested, or first-class mail.
+A letter will be sent at each additional occurrence of 5 unexcused absences.